The Renewable Energy Law Review: New Zealand

 - land rights agreements, which often take the form of leases or easements, depending on the nature of the project;

-- a transmission services agreement (TSA) and a connection works agreement each with Transpower, to allow connection to the national grid and transmission of output from the projects, or a connection agreement with an EDB for access to a distribution network; and
+- a transmission services agreement (TSA) and a connection works agreement, each with Transpower, to allow connection to the national grid and transmission of output from the projects or a connection agreement with an EDB for access to a distribution network; and

 - a resource consent for the project.

 Security structures generally follow international standards with security being held by the financier directly or (where there are multiple financiers) by a security trustee under a security trust structure.
-Security typically comprises 'all-asset' security provided by the project vehicle (including over rights under project contracts, interests in land and consents and licences) and 'share' security given by the holding entity.
+Security typically comprises all-asset security provided by the project vehicle (including over rights under project contracts, interests in land, and consents and licences) and share security given by the holding entity.
 In addition, financiers will normally have the benefit of direct deeds with project contract counterparties.

-- A renewable energy project will require resource consents (as described above).
+A renewable energy project will require resource consents (as described above).
 Depending on the level of local opposition, it can take a prolonged period to obtain suitable resource consents and this must be factored into any project programme.

-- Where the project involves land that is not registered under New Zealand's Torrens land registration system (such as Māori land) or is not held privately (such as land owned by government entities or utilities), obtaining the necessary land rights to conduct the project, and formulating and registering an appropriate security package for the particular land, can be complex and time-consuming.
+Where the project involves land not registered under New Zealand's Torrens land registration system (such as Māori land) or is not held privately (such as land owned by government entities or utilities), obtaining the necessary land rights to conduct the project, and formulating and registering an appropriate security package for the particular land, can be complex and time-consuming.

 ii Non-project finance development